geoserver/geoserver/doc/en/user/source/webadmin/security/ugr.rst

    *Role services*

-Clicking on an existing role service will open it for editing, while clicking on the :guilabel:`Add new` link will configure a new role service.
+Clicking an existing role service will open it for editing, while clicking the :guilabel:`Add new` link will configure a new role service.

 There are two pages for configuration:  Settings and Roles.

-.. note:: When creating a new role service, the form that is filled out initially will later be found under the Settings tab.
+.. note:: When creating a new role service, the form filled out initially can be found under the Settings tab.

 Add new XML role service
 ------------------------

 To add a new XML role service, click the :guilabel:`Add new` link.
 XML is the default option.
 The following figure shows the configuration options for an XML role service.

 .. figure:: images/ugr_rolexmlsettings.png
    :align: center